Marilyn

 1962, Monroe was dismissed from Something's Got to Give—also

-According to an article in The New York Times, the actress claimed
+to an article in The New York Times, the actress claimed that the

-that the absences were due to illness.
-Martin declined to make
+absences were due to illness.
+Martin declined to make the film without

 Her

-box office disappointments, and she got herself fired from her
+disappointments, and she got herself fired from her last project.

-last project.
-In her personal life, she had a string of unsuccessful
+In her personal life, she had a string of unsuccessful marriages and

-marriages and relationships.
-Her 1954 marriage to baseball great
+relationships.
+Her 1954 marriage to baseball great Joe DiMaggio only

-Joe DiMaggio only lasted nine months, and she was wed to playwright
+lasted nine months, and she was wed to playwright Arthur Miller from

 At

-her Los Angeles home.
-An empty bottle of sleeping pills were
+Angeles home.
+An empty bottle of sleeping pills were found by her

 During